Computing Technology for Math Excellence Logo

 For classrooms, there are 4 ways that AI can help students: differentiated instruction, intelligent textbooks, assessment, and personalized learning, per W. Ian O'Bryne (2023, April 11).
 AI has been used in computer-assisted problem solving programs, intelligent tutoring systems, profiling and prediction, adaptive systems.
 It's used in AI powered automatic grading systems and chatbots to answer student questions.

-AI has been used to develop apps that can write essays for students and it can be difficult for educators to detect.
+ChatGPT Newbie: Your Essential Handbook for Navigating ChatGPTAI has been used to develop apps that can write essays for students and it can be difficult for educators to detect.
 ChatGPT, an OpenAI product, is one such tool and its use is controversial.
 If you do opt to use it, read the OpenAI privacy policy about the personal information it collects and how it is used.
 For example, the policy states "in certain circumstances, [OpenAI] may provide your Personal information to third parties [e.g., vendors and service providers, and OpenAI affiliates] without further notice to you, unless required by law" (Disclosure of personal information section).
 Note: In ChatGPT, the acronym stands for "Generative Pretrained Transformer."
+Also, if you opt to use ChatGPT, consider reading ChatGPT Newbie: Your Essential Handbook for Navigating ChatGPT, a free how-to guide offered by Mark Laxton.
+It also delves into AI interactions.

 Educators are concerned about students' cheating on assignments when AI tools are used, but AI is here to stay.
 Per Lauraine Langreo (2023), the only way to get around this concern is for educators to "change what they're asking students to do.
 They need to "create assignments that are impossible to complete with these tools or they need to allow the use of these tools but require students to acknowledge and document how they used them."